utdesign-makerspace/Flashforge-for-Cura/README.md

 3. Simplify3D parameters.

-4. Hardware parameters found in Sailfish and GPX tool source code.
+4. Hardware parameters found in GPX tool source code.

 It is pretty much plug-n-play.
 The major improvement compared to all other profiles mentioned above, is that it is based on the actual hardware parameters for FFCP, so it won't crash the bed to the floor (because the Z-limit direction is set correctly), for example.
 It will also use relative extrusion mode - this is what Simplify3D and FlashPrint use.